Classifying spaces of infinity-sheaves: Weak Kan fibrancy of the concordance resolution

-in the category of sheaves, where the factorization of $h_1$ through $\overline{\|K\|}$ defines~$r$. \end{proof}
+in the category of sheaves of sets, where the factorization of $h_1$ through $\overline{\|K\|}$ defines~$r$. \end{proof}

-\begin{rem} Lemma~\ref{lem:MW} admits a more general version which applies to arbitrary manifolds $M$ equipped with a suitable triangulation, though we will not require that level of generality.
-This is claimed in Madsen--Weiss~\cite[Appendix~A.1]{MW}. \end{rem}
+\begin{remark} \cref{lem:MW} admits a more general version which applies to arbitrary manifolds $M$ equipped with a suitable triangulation, though we will not require that level of generality.
+This is claimed in Madsen--Weiss~\cite[Appendix~A.1]{Madsen.Weiss}. \end{remark}

-An inclusion of simplicial complexes $L \hookrightarrow K$ is called a \emph{relative horn inclusion} if $K$ is obtained from $L$ by attaching a simplex along a horn in $L$.
-The following lemma will be crucial in the proof of Proposition~\ref{prop:CisKan}.
+An inclusion of simplicial complexes $L \hookrightarrow K$ is called a \emph{relative horn inclusion} if $K$ is obtained from $L$ by attaching a simplex along a horn in $L$ (we assume that the horn is embedded in $L$).
+The following lemma will be crucial to the proof of \cref{prop:CisKan}.

-\begin{lem} Let $B$ be (a subdivision of) $\Delta^n$.
+\begin{lemma} Let $B$ be a subdivision of $\Delta^n$.
 Given a sequence of relative horn inclusions